strangiato/blog-posts/deploy-helm-charts-with-argocd/README.md

 ## Argo App Pointing at a Chart in a Helm Repo

-The first option for deploying a helm chart is by referencing a chart that is hosted in a Helm Repository.
+The first option for deploying a Helm Chart is by referencing a chart that is hosted in a Helm Repository.

 When deploying a chart from the ArgoCD UI, users provide a URL to the Helm Repo containing a collection of charts and selects the `Helm` option in the `Source` menu.
 The `Chart` and `Version` fields will provide a list available options from a dropdown menu to select from.